anfibiacreativa/myapp-apollo-catsApp-angular11/README.md

 # MyappApollo

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.3.
-It is to be used along with https://github.com/anfibiacreativa/myapp-server-ngSpain to load the kitten and launch them to space!
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.3 but **manually upgraded to version 11.0.5** It is to be used along with https://github.com/anfibiacreativa/myapp-server-ngSpain to load the kitten and launch them to space!

 ## Development server